-Italian Tax Considerations - Special rules apply to the distribution of capital reserves.
-Under certain circumstances, such a distribution may be considered as taxable income in the hands of the recipient depending on the reserves of the distributing company outstanding at the time of distribution and the actual nature of the reserves distributed.
+Italian Tax Considerations - Special rules apply to the distribution of certain capital reserves.
+Under certain circumstances, such a distribution may be considered as taxable income in the hands of the recipient depending on the existence of current profits or outstanding reserves at the time of distribution and the actual nature of the reserves distributed.
 The application of such rules may also have an impact on the tax basis in the Ordinary Shares or ADSs held and/or the characterization of any taxable income received and the tax regime applicable to it.
 Non-resident shareholders may be subject to withholding tax and CGT as a result of such rules.
 You should consult your tax advisor in connection with any distribution of capital reserves.